 We allocated these terms using the original definitions of the authors wherever possible.
-The terms that were not defined in the studied papers (farshoring, international sourcing, national sourcing and domestic sourcing) were allocated using the definitions given for the opposite terms (for example, nearshoring versus farshoring) or using patterns from other definitions and literal interpretations (for example, domestic sourcing - in the same country, unknown legal relationship).
-We were unable to locate several terms - backsourcing, right-sourcing and multisourcing because these terms cannot be characterized along the same dimensions, and internal outsourcing and external outsourcing, because we could not deduce their meaning.
+The terms that were not defined in the studied papers (farshoring, international sourcing, national sourcing and domestic sourcing) were allocated using the definitions given for the opposite terms (for example, nearshoring versus farshoring) or using patterns from other definitions and literal interpretations (for example, domestic sourcing-in the same country, unknown legal relationship).
+We were unable to locate several terms-backsourcing, right-shoring, right-sourcing and multisourcing because these terms cannot be characterized along the same dimensions, and internal outsourcing and external outsourcing, because we could not deduce their meaning.

 Among the articles read, our attention was caught by the confusing use of the terms offshoring and outsourcing.
 The majority of the sources agree that offshoring is attributed to any legal entity, but different country, while outsourcing is commonly used to mean collaboration with a different organization in the same or different country.
 Nonetheless, we have identified several other uses of these terms.
 In particular, Casey and Richardson (2008) specify the legal entity when referring to offshoring (C1).
 They define offshoring as collaboration with remote divisions of the same company and oppose it to outsourcing (collaboration with a different organization).
-"Offshoring and outsourcing" are used as opposed or complementary terms explicitly or implicitly in a number of articles (Babar and Niazi, 2008; Berenbach and Gall, 2006; Burger, 2007; Casey and Richardson, 2006; Casey and Richardson, 2008; Richardson et al., 2008).
+"Offshoring and outsourcing" are used as opposed or complementary terms explicitly or implicitly in a number of articles (Babar and Niazi 2008; Berenbach and Gall 2006; Burger 2007; Casey and Richardson 2006; Casey and Richardson 2008; Richardson et al. 2008).
 This use is confusing because the authors do not specify the relationship between the terms (C1).
-Another confusion with the term offshoring is related to its use as a synonym of offshore outsourcing (Braun, 2007; Tervonen and Mustonen, 2009), which would directly clash with the previously described use of the term (within the organization) (C2).
-To make things more confusing, we found the latter combination to be used with a yet another meaning - Braun (2007) investigate offshore outsourcing "(in short: offshoring)" as delivery to a subsidiary and define offshore to mean location in a remote foreign country and outsourcing to refer to transferring whole work packages in contrast to pure staff augmentation or assignment of tasks (C2).
-Another unconventional use of the terms can be found in (Bavani, 2011), who distinguishes the work with captive centers in another location into outsourcing (referring to the same country), and offshoring (referring to "off the shore") (C2).
-In summary, we have found the word offshoring to mean four different setups -1) same company and same or different country, 2) same or different company and different country, 3) same company and different country, and 4) different company and different country.
-Similarly we have found outsourcing to mean 1) different company and same or different country, and 2) same company and same country.
+Another confusion with the term offshoring is related to its use as a synonym of offshore outsourcing (Braun 2007; Tervonen and Mustonen 2009), which would directly clash with the previously described use of the term (within the organization) (C2).
+To make things more confusing, we found the latter combination to be used with a yet another meaning-Braun (2007) investigate offshore outsourcing "(in short: offshoring)" as delivery to a subsidiary and define offshore to mean location in a remote foreign country and outsourcing to refer to transferring whole work packages in contrast to pure staff augmentation or assignment of tasks (C2).
+Another unconventional use of the terms can be found in (Bavani 2011), who distinguishes the work with captive centers in another location into outsourcing (referring to the same country), and offshoring (referring to "off the shore") (C2).
+In summary, we have found the word offshoring to mean four different setups-1) same company and same or different country, and 4) different company and different country.
+Similarly we have found outsourcing to mean 1) different company and same or different country.